Nader Sadaqa: Militance and attacks

-Arrest and trial
+Arrest, trial and release

-On 17 August 2004, at the age of 27, Sadqa was arrested by Israeli forces in the Al-Ain refugee camp, located west of Nablus.
-He was sentenced to six life sentences, in addition to additional years based on charges related to resistance activities and planning operations against Israeli targets.
-Despite repeated attempts by Palestinian factions—most notably Hamas—to secure his release, Israeli authorities consistently refused to include him in prisoner exchange deals, reportedly due to his religious affiliation.
-By 2025, he had entered his 22nd year in Israeli prisons until his release on 14 October 2025, as part of a prisoner exchange deal between Hamas and Israel, under the condition of deportation to Egypt.
+On 17 August 2004, at the age of 27, Sadaqa was arrested by Israeli forces in the refugee camp of Ein Beit al-Ma', located west of Nablus.
+He was sentenced to six life terms and an additional 45 years, based on charges related to the 2003 attacks.
+By 2025, he had entered his 22nd year in Israeli prisons until his release on 14 October 2025, as part of a deal in which Israel released Palestinian prisoners in exchange for Israeli hostages held by Hamas, under the condition of deportation to Egypt.
+In an interview with The New Arab, Sadaqa stated that a Palestinian who does not openly resist or reject the occupation is "incomplete in freedom, humanity, and Palestinian identity".